Yale-EEB723/finalproject/code.md

 1. Remove genes in gff3.table that were not assigned a homology_id by Agalma - these NAs do not add useful information for clustering.
 2. There are some human genes in the Agalma output that are missing from the filtered and unfiltered GFF3 files.
 Remove.

-####Cluster Analysis Steps
+#### Cluster Analysis Steps
 1. Filter gff3.table by animal.
 It is not possible to run an analysis using data from all species.
 Here, we subsample whichever set of animals we want to cluster.
 2. Create **contingency.table**.
-As written above, inner join gff3.table x agalma.homologs. scaffold IDs are not unique, so concatenate scaffold IDs to animal IDs.
-Select only species/scaffold ID and homology_ids.
+As written above, inner join gff3.table x agalma.homologs.
+Scaffold IDs are not unique, so concatenate scaffold IDs to animal IDs.
+Select only species-scaffold ID and homology_ids.
-3. Create contingency table: column names are homology IDs, row names are species/scaffold IDs.
+3. Create contingency table: column names are homology IDs, row names are species-scaffold IDs.
 * 1 = homology ID present in scaffold, 0 = homology ID absent in scaffold.
 Subsample contingency table 100x100 to allow computation on a laptop.
 4. Create distance matrix using gower.
 Gower is a widely used algorithm capable of working on a mix of continuous and categorical data.
 For categorical data, it uses Jaccard Similarty Index.